 As soon as I started reading the section on Aristotle, "A Sperm Goes A 'Courting' I immediately rolled my eyes.
 I wondered why do we have to dissect everything?
 I briefly recounted my experience as a student in the sciences and I was always taught about the plight of the sperm fighting against all odds to fertilize the egg.
 I remember thinking the vagina was a hostile environment, but I did not relate into any type of metaphor or ideology.
 I just accepted it as fact.
 As I continued to read, I began to play devil's advocate.
 The article talks about "controls" we miss because of internalized gender bias.
 For centuries science was considered a domain for men, therefore many theories and concepts are told from only a male point of view.
 I believe there are no accidents and it was no accident that every story or video portrays the male reproductive system as the hero.
 After all, humans are retelling the facts they have received from biology with their own bias.
 And lastly, what's wrong with a putting a new spin on something?

-ĂŠUPDATE ON FERTILIZATION METAPHORS: 1994 " by Scott Gilbert.
+Even though the articles making up this reading seemed a little extreme, since they were either outdated or reaching for issues anywhere in biology, the most compelling proof of the article was in the section, " ĂŠUPDATE ON FERTILIZATION METAPHORS: 1994 " by Scott Gilbert.
 The previous articles relating to sperm activity, gametes, and how a cell decides sex were nice, but compelling enough for me to change my whole entire outlook at science.
 When Gilbert broke down the evolution of our current battle of the sexes culture, the examples were concrete and compelling.
 The violent nature of the sperm mirrored the increasingly violent culture.

+In paragraph 3 of this section current gender roles our applied to the fertilization process.
 "The egg is the ultimate source of all this warfare.
 'The female does all she can to encourage them [the sperm].
 The egg sends alluring chemical cues."
 But for all this encouragement, there are "tense maneuvers between well-armed sperm and fortified egg.'
 We live in an age of ambivalent signals.
 But it's worse than that.
 If the sperm is the ultimate warrior, the egg is the ultimate tease"(Gilbert).
 This was troubling to me, because this ideology really hit home for me.
 In order for humans to grasp science we personify everything.

 The personification of science is where feminism needs to come in because science is a subtle often unacknowledged religion in the United States that we allow to define facts that reinforce inequality.
 Now with that said, I understand that no matter what, someone always can dig deep and find sexism at the root of anything, so how valid is all this?
 To me, whatever intrigues you to explore something is worth reexamining.
 From this reading I went from uninformed, to skeptical, to a curious skeptic.
 This article has definitely opened up my eyes.
 I am not ready to declare a position because I want to find out more information for my self.